Yours Truly

 Problem

-Students feel disconnected from loved ones when they're abroad
+Students studying abroad feel disconnected from their loved ones.

 Solution